TripleCubes/FallThroughTheWonderland/README.md

+Art and codes by TripleCubes

+Written in 4 days for Mini Jam 139: Fae

+Limitation: Coin flipping as a mechanic

+Created using Godot engine, version 4.1.1

 # LICENSE
-Fairy is under the MIT license.
+Fall through the wonderland is under the MIT license.
 Check [LICENSE](LICENSE) for full information.

 # THIRD PARTY LICENSES
 ## Godot